What is a Waterer?

 Concrete or Stone Basin

-A feature sometimes used, typically when watering larger herds (over 200 head of animal), is to create the base or basin out of stone, concrete, or something similar.
+A concrete or stone basin is a feature that’s sometimes used when watering larger herds (over 200 head of animal).
+Typically, these basins are made from stone, concrete, or something similar.
 This can be helpful when there are lots of animals pushing toward the water source.

 While this material is very sturdy and a great fit in the right setting, costs will typically run higher than a standard automatic waterer.

-If purchasing something from a manufacturer, shipping, transporting, and installation become considerations when dealing with large, heavy blocks of stone.
+If purchasing a stone or concrete basin from a manufacturer, then shipping, transportation, and installation costs must be considered, as you are dealing with large, heavy blocks of stone.

-If building, construction costs include wood to build the concrete forms and costs of the concrete itself.
-Then, there still needs to be a water source of some type, which may or may not be automated, depending on designs.
+When building a stone or concrete basin, you need to consider construction costs.
+That will include the wood used to build the concrete forms as well as the cost of the concrete itself.
+Then, there still needs to be a water source, which may or may not be automated, depending on designs.

 There are lots of horror stories of animals not drinking out of what appears to be a healthy water source for a number of factors.
 A possible scenario where animals won’t drink their water includes electrical current being present in the water due to stray voltage.
 This can take many forms and is often elusive to identify and correct.
 Another possible scenario may be that the water has become foul tasting due to algae or bacteria growth.